s-gregorini003/tflite-multiclass-speech-recognition/README.md

 - `python_speech_features`
 - `importlib`

-These can be installed using the `pip` command.
+All these packages can be installed through the `pip` command.

 ### Yeelight LED Bulb 1S Configuration